DocumentAlchemy/sample-code/java/qr-code/README.md

 javac CreateQRCode.java
 ```

-and then run the program via:
+(which should generate `CreateQRCode.class`) and then run the program via:

 ```bash
 java CreateQRCode <API-KEY> <TEXT-TO-ENCODE> [<OUTPUT-FILE-NAME>]